traefik/traefik/docs/content/routing/entrypoints.md

 ??? info "No Certificate Resolvers configured"

-    When no certificate resolver is defined Traefik allows handling ACME TLS or HTTP challenges with user defined routers.
+    It is not necessary to use the `allowACMEByPass' option certificate option if no certificate resolver is defined.
+    In fact, Traefik will automatically allow ACME TLS or HTTP requests to be handled by custom routers in this case, since there can be no concurrency with its own challenge handlers.

 ```yaml tab="File (YAML)"
 entryPoints: